Danny Cooksey

-Daniel Ray Allen Cooksey Jr. (born November 2, 1975) is an American actor and musician.
-He is best known for his roles in television shows, such as Diff'rent Strokes (during the final three seasons), The Cavanaughs, and Salute Your Shorts, his role as a friend to the young John Connor in Terminator 2: Judgment Day, and as the voice of Montana "Monty" Max in Tiny Toon Adventures, as well as voice roles in projects such as Xiaolin Showdown, Dave the Barbarian, and the DC Animated Universe series Static Shock.
+Danny Cooksey (born November 2, 1975) is an American actor and musician.
+He is best known for his roles in films, television, voice work, and other media such as Diff'rent Strokes (during the final three seasons), The Cavanaughs, and Salute Your Shorts, his role as a friend to the young John Connor in Terminator 2: Judgment Day, and as the voice of Montana "Monty" Max in Tiny Toon Adventures, as well as voice roles in projects such as 101 Dalmatians: The Series, Xiaolin Showdown, Dave the Barbarian, and the DC Animated Universe series Static Shock.

+Early life

+Cooksey was born in Moore, Oklahoma, the son of Melody Ann (née Wagoner) and Daniel Ray Allen Cooksey.
+When Cooksey was eight years old, his mother moved to Los Angeles with the intention of him pursuing a career in country music.

 Career

 Acting

-When Cooksey was eight years old, his mother moved to Los Angeles with the intention of pursuing a career in country music.

-He auditioned successfully for Diff'rent Strokes, being cast as Sam McKinney, a role he played for the last three seasons.
-He also played Kevin Cavanaugh in The Cavanaughs, Bobby Budnick in Salute Your Shorts, John Connor's friend Tim in Terminator 2: Judgment Day, the title character in The Further Adventures of SuperTed, Montana Max in Tiny Toon Adventures, Milo Kamalani on Pepper Ann, Jack Spicer in Xiaolin Showdown, and the title character in Dave the Barbarian.
+Cooksey auditioned successfully for Diff'rent Strokes, being cast as Sam McKinney, a role he played for the last three seasons.
+He also played Kevin Cavanaugh in The Cavanaughs, Bobby Budnick in Salute Your Shorts, John Connor's friend Tim in Terminator 2: Judgment Day, the title character in The Further Adventures of SuperTed, Montana Max in Tiny Toon Adventures, Mooch in 101 Dalmatians: The Series, Milo Kamalani on Pepper Ann, Jack Spicer in Xiaolin Showdown, and the title character in Dave the Barbarian.
 He also lent his voice to the Kids' WB animated series Static Shock as Francis Stone/Hotstreak.
 In 1996, Cooksey provided the voice of Stoop Kid from Hey Arnold!